rapidsai/rapids.ai/community.md

 ![Dask-SQL]({{ site.baseurl }}{% link /assets/images/dask_logo.png %}){: .third-image-center}
 ## <i class="fas fa-code-branch"></i> RAPIDS + Dask-SQL

 Dask-SQL is an open source project providing distributed SQL for analytics that enables the integration of enterprise data at scale.
-RAPIDS is actively contributing to Dask-SQL, and it integrates with RAPIDS cuDF, XGBoost, and RAPIDS cuML for GPU-accelerated data analytics and machine learning. <br> **[Learn more on our Dask-SQL page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](dasksql.html)**
+It runs interchangeably on CPUs and GPUs.
+The RAPIDS team actively contributes to Dask-SQL; it integrates with cuDF, XGBoost, and cuML for GPU-accelerated data analytics and machine learning. <br> **[Learn more on the Dask-SQL page <i class="fa fa-angle-double-right" aria-hidden="true"></i>](dasksql.html)**

 {% endcapture %}
 {% capture com_mid_top %}